rcoundon/cub-scout-info/frontend/tests/e2e/README.md

 1. Create a new test file in `tests/e2e/`
 2. Import test utilities from fixtures:

 ```typescript
 import { test, expect } from './fixtures'
 ```

-3. Use descriptive test names and organize with `describe` blocks:
+3. Use descriptive test names and organise with `describe` blocks:

 ```typescript
 test.describe('Feature Name', () => {
   test('should do something specific', async ({ page }) => {